Rachel Mochizuki, AMFT (she/her)

 Authentic

 I value realness and transparency!
 I welcome you just as you are, while also showing up as my full self.
-In practicing a decolonized approach to therapy, I aim to create a space grounded in mutual trust and connection, where meaningful work can unfold with honesty and care.
+In practicing a decolonized approach to therapy, I aim to create a space grounded in mutual trust and connection, where meaningful work can unfold with honesty and care, particularly when addressing sensitive topics like anxiety in relationships.

 Curious

 I bring a warm sense of curiosity into the therapy space, staying open to all parts of your story without rushing to fix or explain.
-I ask thoughtful questions, reflect gently, and stay attuned to what might be unfolding beneath the surface.
+I ask thoughtful questions, reflect gently, and stay attuned to what might be unfolding beneath the surface, which is key for relationship therapy and deeper self-exploration.

 Empathetic

 Being truly seen and understood is paramount in our therapeutic work together, so I deeply care with and for you.
 This care may come through in the way I hold space.
-With gentleness and attunement, I am always seeking to sense not only what’s being shared but also how it’s being experienced.
+With gentleness and attunement, I am always seeking to sense not only what’s being shared but also how it’s being experienced, especially beneficial for those seeking anxiety therapy.

 I’m Particularly Good at Working With: